Basics

 Features of pylite-orm

-• Simple and easy to use, quick to get started
+- Simple and easy to use, quick to get started

-• Small codebase, low memory usage
+- Small codebase, low memory usage

-• Support for transactions
+- Support database transactions

-• Support for multiple database connections
+- Support multiple database connections

-• Support for native SQL queries
+- Support raw SQL queries

-• Built-in data migration tool, production-ready
+- Built-in data migration tool, production-ready

-• Zero dependencies.
-No external dependencies other than Python's built-in libraries (such as sqlite3).
+- Zero dependencies.
+No external dependencies other than Python's built-in libraries (such as sqlite3)

 If you are familiar with SQLAlchemy/SQLModel, Peewee, or other popular Python ORMs, you can start using pylite-orm immediately with zero learning cost.